islonely/base36/README.md

 $ git clone https://github.com/islonely/base36
 ```
 ## Usage
-The default base36 alphabet is the same as the Bitcoin alphabet.
+The default base36 alphabet is 0123456789ADBCDEFGHIJLKMNOPQRSTUVWXYZ.
 ```v
 import base36   // if you installed with VPM
                 // then you will need to use 'import islonely.base36'